Table of Contents

 There is no easy answer to this question because there is no one answer.

-Cats tend to be territorial, but some exhibit this tendency more than others.
 I have seen cats who considered their home to be their castle and their cat roommates their family.
 And you would be considered family too.
 They can be quite possessive about all this.

 A cat with this attitude probably gets along quite well with other members of their cat family.